What are my rights?

 Step 5.
 Sign the will

 For a will to be valid, it must be signed on the last page by the will-maker.
-You can’t use an electronic will or electronic signature.
 You must also date the will when you sign it.

 The signature must be witnessed